-Certain acts of behaviors are considered unacceptable and detrimental to the overall objectives of the School of Radiologic Technology.
-The following list is not inclusive, but represents many of the unacceptable modes of behavior.
+The following list is not inclusive but represents many of the unacceptable modes of behavior.

-- 1. When one of the following occurs, students may first be given a verbal counseling.
-Upon committal of a second offense, students may be given a written counsel, and will be considered grounds for dismissal should students commit a third offense or suspended for 3 days with no academic, clinical, or attendance makeup time or make up grades allowed.
-During the suspension phase any tests, quizzes, assignments, lab projects clinical grades, and employability grades missed will be counted as a zero and should the student be placed on academic probation in any courses, due to the three-day suspension guidelines, that student will not receive the extra credit of up to 20 points to bring their GPA back to the minimum grading standard of 78%.
-If warranted, that the behavior was severe enough the student may be suspended up to 3 days or a student may be dismissed or suspended upon first offense, depending on the severity of the unacceptable behavior or if the behavior has been an ongoing issue for the student from previous semesters and/or that student has been on previous probation status due to unacceptable behavioral issues. - a.
-Discourtesy, rude gestures, non-supportive attitudes, to classmates, other students, patients, clinical education setting employees, physicians, public, or CU/GPTC instructors and employees. - b.
-Disregard of established school or Clinical Education Settings policies, to include use of cell phones and designated parking and taking pictures at clinical settings without written permission. - c.
-Creating or contributing to unsafe working conditions, to include, but not limited to; creating excessive noise in or around the patient waiting areas, not wearing standard protective devices, i.e. lab coats, during exposure to body fluids, not wearing supplemental protective devices, i.e. gloves, masks, gowns, eye protection-when the exam necessitates, not adhering to radiation safety practices or polices, (i.e lead aprons, lead gloves, in radiation exposures when not needed), and leaving the patient or exam during the middle of the exam to take a break or go to lunch or start other exams. - d.
-Not notifying the Radiologic Technology Program Director that you will be late or absent to class or Clinical Education Settings prior to the start time of class and clinicals or leaving school. i.e. (class or clinicals) before the end of the scheduled shift, or during a scheduled shift without informing the CU Program Director. - e.
-Smoking/E-Cigarette/Vaping/Dipping/Chewing/Tobacco/Nicotine Products at clinicals are NOT permitted, due to a smoke-free/tobacco/nicotine free environment that promotes health.
-(Smoking/E-Cigarettes/Vaping/Dipping/Chewing/Tobacco/Nicotine products are prohibited at Cameron University, GPTC and Clinical Education Settings) - f.
-Disregard of personal appearance, uniform/dress, or hygiene and/or not adhering to the campus or clinical uniform and grooming policy. - g.
-Drinks, candy, food or gum use in the Clinical Education Settings patient care areas are NOT permitted & NO candy/food in the classrooms. - h.
-Unethical behavior to include, but not limited to; unprofessional conversations, gossiping, and/or creating or attempting to create a disturbance on campuses or the clinical education setting, - Failure to maintain accurate and up-to-date competencies, competency forms, limited specialty achievement forms, and clinical experience log sheets on a daily basis. - j.
+a.
+Discourtesy, rude gestures, non-supportive attitudes, to other students, patients, clinical education setting employees, physicians, public, or CU/GPTC instructors and employees.

+- b.
+Disregard of established school or Clinical Settings policies, to include but not limited to, use of cell phones and designated parking and taking pictures at clinical settings without written permission. - c.
+Creating or contributing to unsafe working conditions, to include, but not limited to; creating excessive noise in or around the patient waiting areas, not wearing standard protective devices, i.e. not wearing supplemental protective devices, i.e. gloves, masks, gowns, eye protection-when the exam necessitates, not adhering to radiation safety practices or polices, (i.e. lead aprons, lead gloves, in radiation exposures when not needed), and leaving the patient or exam during the middle of the exam to take a break or go to lunch or start other exams. - d.
+Not notifying the Program Director ahead of time that that you will be late, absent, or leaving early from class or Clinical Settings prior to the start time of class/ clinicals. i.e., before the end of the scheduled shift, or during a scheduled shift without informing the CU Program Director. - e.
+Smoking/E-Cigarette/Vaping/Dipping/Chewing/Tobacco/Nicotine Products are NOT permitted, on school campus or at any clinical settings due to due to a smoke-free/tobacco/ nicotine free environment that promotes health - f.
+Disregard of personal appearance, uniform, hygiene and/or not adhering to the campus or clinical uniform and grooming policy. - g.
+Drinks, candy, food, or gum use in the Clinical Settings patient care areas are NOT permitted & NO candy/food in the classrooms. - h.
+Unethical behavior to include, but not limited to; unprofessional conversations, gossiping, and/or creating or attempting to create a disturbance on school campuses or the clinical settings, - i.
+Failure to maintain accurate and up-to-date competencies, limited specialty achievement forms, and clinical experience log sheets daily. - j.
 Utilizing computers in classroom without prior consent of instructor, to include external devices and/or printing, this will be subject to inspection by program faculty. - k.
-Failure to abide by direct, indirect, or repeat supervision policies when performing examinations on campus lab or the clinical education setting, regardless of the student's skill level. - Insubordination or refusing to carry out directions of a CU/GPTC program faculty member, employee or clinical education setting staff employee. - m.
+Failure to abide by direct, indirect, or repeat supervision policies when performing examinations in the campus lab or the clinical setting, regardless of the student's skill level. - Insubordination or refusing to carry out directions of a CU/GPTC program faculty member, employee or clinical education setting staff employee. - m.
 Sleeping during class or at the clinical education setting during scheduled class or clinical assigned hours. - n.
-Not adhering to policies concerning professional meetings. - o.
-Personal activities during school hours or approved school functions that affect the educational process of the Radiologic Technology program and students. - p.
-Use of personal or hospital's electronic devices for personal use (ie; laptops, IPads, computers, game devices, cell phones) in the clinical education settings(i.e., exam rooms, work areas, control rooms, and hallways, etc.). - q.
-Taking personal belongings into the clinical education settings: ie; book bags, duffel bags, purses, backpacks, fanny packs or computer bags.
+Not adhering to appropriate attendance, dress code or behavior policies concerning professional meetings. - o.
+Performing personal activities during school hours or approved school functions that affect the educational process of the Radiologic Technology program and students. - p.
+Do not use personal or clinical settings electronic devices for personal use during your clinical rotation or class time. (i.e.; laptops, IPads, computers, game devices, cell phones) - q.
+Do not take personal belongings into the clinical education settings: i.e.; book bags, duffel bags, purses, backpacks, fanny packs or computer bags.